Embed Inc PIC Programmers Host Protocol Specification

 determine whether the FWINFO2 command is available.
 The FWINFO2

 values are interpreted within the context of the FWINFO values.
+The

 FIRMWARE ID: ID of the firmware branch or track.
-These
+These numbers

-the official line of firmware (ORG = 1), the values are:
+of firmware (ORG = 1), the values are:

 0 - PRG firmware.
 This is the standard controlling